boostorg/hana/doc/tutorial.md

     This subdirectory contains the forward declaration of everything in the library.
 It is essentially a mirror of the `boost/hana/` directory, except all the headers contain only forward declarations and documentation.
-For example, to include the `Tuple` container, one can use the `boost/hana/tuple.hpp` header.
+For example, to include the `hana::tuple` container, one can use the `boost/hana/tuple.hpp` header.
 However, if one only wants the forward declaration of that container, the `boost/hana/fwd/tuple.hpp` header can be used instead.
 Note that forward declarations for headers